Not everyone needs financial recovery

 I Rebuilt From Scratch

 My debt wasn’t as horrible as some of the stories I heard.
 The IRS was my biggest problem.
 Like crack, which was something I never did, I was too scared to get into trouble with credit cards so my debt across four cards wasn’t a big deal compared to the sum I owed the IRS.
-So, I started going to DA and doing my numbers.
+So, I started going to financial programs and doing my numbers.
 After a few months months I wasn’t waking up at 4am anymore, though I still did feel like a loser.
 A few months after that I had completed enough to do something called a PRG – a pressure relief group where other members of the program look at your numbers and help you make a spending plan.
 Thats where the magic really starts to happen.

-20 years ago when I began acknowledging and addressing the fact that I substance abuse problems, there was a lot of stigma about being an alcoholic/addict.
+20 years ago when I began acknowledging and addressing the fact that I had substance abuse problems, there was a lot of stigma about being an alcoholic/addict.
 While the stigma stills exists, it really doesn’t seem as bad.
 Most families have a member who’s dealing with some kind of addiction issue.
 Today, admitting to being a 12-step program for finances still feels odd.
 It’s not well-known so most people have no idea what I’m talking about.
 They hear the word debt and their eyes glaze over.
-The reason I want to write about the DA program is because often we’re told that AA, or rehab, or whatever treatment modality we’re using will spill over into other areas of our life.
+The reason I want to write about the financial program is because often we’re told that AA, or rehab, or whatever treatment modality we’re using will spill over into other areas of our life.
 For me, that was not the case.

 Learning How To Manage Money Is A Skill